shainer/shainer.github.io/tutorials.md

 the public challenges, explaining the theory necessary to understand why something works in a certain way.
 The book, as the solutions, is work-in-progress.

-Contributions to any of this are welcome; for guides hosted on Gitbook you can use Gitbook directly to contribute.
+Contributions and feedback to any of this are welcome; for guides hosted on Gitbook you can use Gitbook directly to contribute.